vanboxen/vanboxen.github.io/posts/Welcome file.md

 ## Themes
 There are a good bunch of themes on the official webpage of HUGO so feel free to use and test all of them.

 Basically, you have to download them to the theme folder and then point the config file to the correct theme.
 Finally, build again HUGO (I will explain these later).
-For example for the PaperMod theme
+For example for the PaperMod theme execute the next commands:

     cd my_website
     git clone https://github.com/adityatelange/hugo-PaperMod.git themes/PaperMod --depth=1

+> if you were anxious like me and you already have git running into the folder just do a "git submodule add" instead of clone on the last command.

 # Most common topics